Loading...

 Shop essential tools and supplies to get started in your career.

 Wyoming does not require licensure for elevator mechanics.
 A journeyman examination must be passed.
-All licensing is managed through the Wyoming Department of Fire Prevention and Electrical Safety.
+All licensing is managed through the Wyoming Department of Fire Prevention and Electrical Safety (also referred to as Wyoming State Fire Marshal's Office).

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.